bugii/SME-Group1/README.md

 The goal of this is project is to investigate how dependencies evolve in modern ecosystems and affect their respective projects with a focus on the apache ecosystem, microservices projects, and visualization.
 We came up with the following research questions:

 - RQ1:  How does the usage of dependencies correlate with code destabilization, as measured by the amount of issues and bugs after a project release?
+Since dependencies are often added to projects with a care free attitude, it seems important to understand how to add dependencies responsibly.
 - RQ2: Do newer (by looking at latest commit) projects have more and smaller (in terms of megabyte of the underlying container) microservices?
 - RQ3: With increasing number of microservices in a project, how do the dependencies between them evolve?
 - RQ4: Is it possible to deduct from its dependencies the architecture of a project with a microservice architectural style using a visualization tool?

-### Part 1: Traditional Ecosystems
+### RQ 1: Traditional Ecosystems

 #### Introduction to Maven and Gradle